 Another relative of the quinoa, strawberry blight, or strawberry spinach was grown in monastery gardens in Europe.
 It looks like lambs quarters when young, but its leaves that are reddish on the underside and frosted on top, give it away.
-Harvest the leaves when young and tender.
-Allow to mature and you can harvest the bland, red fruit to add to salads.
-You can buy seeds for this one in several seed catalogues.

 9. Purslane – (Portulaca oleracea)

 A common weed in gardens and cultivated fields, purslane grows like chickweed, flat on the ground, with thick stems and small, pinkish leaves.
 The whole plant is edible before flowering.
 Rich in vitamin C, you can add young shoots to soups and casseroles.
 It has a bland taste.

 10. Plantain – (Plantago major)

 Broadleaf Plantain and narrow leaf plantain (Plantago lanceolata) are both edible wild plants that are easy to recognize.
 You’ll find this one around the same places that nettles grow, note its location when you harvest nettles so that you can use a leaf, as needed, to relieve the sting of nettles.

 Plantain grows in moist soil and in many gardens and is recognizable it with the round basal leaves that are ribbed.
 The leaves are rich in calcium, vitamin A and C. Harvest the leaves before flowering for eating as a potherb, be sure to wash the leaves and remove the stems.